 5. Consider Refinancing Your Car

 High monthly car payments can put a strain on your financial situation.
 If interest rates are lower than they were when you purchased your vehicle or your credit has improved substantially since, consider refinancing your auto loan.
 Refinancing your auto loan could reduce your loan rate, thereby lowering your monthly payments or shortening your loan term.
 United Heritage Credit Union's Auto Loan rates are historically low.
-Head to the UHCU Auto Loans page now to find out what you would save by refinancing your current auto loan.
+Head to our Auto Loans page now to find out what you would save by refinancing your current auto loan.

 Auto insurance provided by UHCU Insurance Services, LLC.